 • general weakness.

-The symptomatology of chronic duodenitis is smoother and varies greatly in different forms of the disease.
-Usually patients are concerned about:
+The symptoms of chronic duodenitis are more smoothed out and vary greatly in different forms of the disease.
+Patients are usually concerned about:

 • constant aching, dull pain in the epigastric region;